hannotify/pattern-matching-small-enhancement-or-major-feature/sections/5-a-better-serialization.md

 note:
 Here, we add a factory method to deserialize our object. (we could also have used an overloaded constructor) It converts a `String` and `Effect` array back to an `EffectLoop` object.
-If the constructor had any data validation, it would be used here.
+If the constructor had any data validation, it would be called here.

 ---